-These grilled miso butter scallops are one of the easiest and most delicious dinner recipes you can make and take about 5 minutes on the grill.
-And would you believe that they only have 5 ingredients and taste like they came from a restaurant?
+These grilled miso butter scallops are one of the easiest and most delicious seafood recipes you can make and take about 5 minutes on the grill.
+And would you believe that they only have 5 ingredients and taste like they came from a seafood restaurant?
 That's because they did!
-They were one of the most popular dishes at Ape restaurant and when I ate them I just had to ask them for the recipe and they were kind enough to share the recipe with me!
+Learn how to cook scallops on the grill or hibachi in this recipe.

 1 - Use white miso in these as white miso is milder and sweeter than other miso pastes.